UPDATED: Licensing Fee Increases and More in New Ohio Budget Bill

 New Fingerprinting Requirements

-All real estate pre-licensing course providers will be required to notify students of the following:
+All real estate pre-licensing course providers are required to notify students of the following:

 - That a conviction of a criminal offense may disqualify an individual from obtaining a real estate license;